-GOAL: The goal of this task is for you to demonstrate your capacity to design a sequence of lessons in the Arts for Year 7 -10 students PRODUCT: Plan FORMAT: This task involves designing and planning an engaging sequence of three 70-minute lessons for a Year 9/10 class including a rationale for the approach you have taken.
-You will be given a scenario, which includes information about prior learning and achievement results of the students.
-The lessons should be planned to: Embed Aboriginal and Torres Strait Islander perspectives, using appropriate protocols for your discipline; Meet the needs of a diverse range of learners and provide opportunities for all students to succeed; Include at least one literacy and one numeracy activity within the lesson plans; and Incorporate effective and safe use of ICT relevant to the Arts learning activities you have devised.
-These lesson plans should be consecutive, and should include activities that are organised sequentially and ensure a balance between Making and Responding.
-Your rationale (500 words) should justify your choices of pedagogy, curriculum content, assessment and resources, and should include references to the course readings and the curriculum documents.
-Examples and templates will be provided.
+GOAL: The goal of this task is for you to demonstrate your capacity to design a sequence of lessons in your Arts discipline for Year 9-10 students.
+PRODUCT: Plan FORMAT: This task involves designing and planning an engaging sequence of three 70-minute lessons for a Year 9/10 class including a rationale for the approach you have taken.
+The lessons should be planned as so they: embed Aboriginal and Torres Strait Islander perspectives, using appropriate protocols for your discipline; meet the needs of a diverse range of learners and provide opportunities for all students to succeed; include meaningful links to literacy and numeracy within the lesson plans; include opportunities for formative assessment; and incorporate effective and safe use of ICT relevant to the Arts learning activities you have devised.
+These lesson plans are to be consecutive, should include activities that are organised sequentially, draw upon a range of pedagogical approaches, and ensure a balance between making and responding.
+You will also provide a rationale justifying your choices of pedagogy, curriculum content, assessment and resources, and should include references to the course readings and the curriculum documents.

-CRITERIA: No. Learning Outcome assessed 1 Demonstration of knowledge of Arts curriculum frameworks 1 2 Demonstration of knowledge the Australian Curriculum General Capabilities, and Cross- Curriculum Priorities 1 3 Planning and organising learning experiences and assessment 2 4 Justify choices made in the learning experiences, making connections between theory and practice 4 5 Written communication skills and academic literacies including grammar, English expression, APA referencing conventions and technical accuracy 6
+CRITERIA: No. Learning Outcome assessed 1 Demonstration of knowledge of Arts curriculum frameworks 1 2 Demonstration of knowledge the Australian Curriculum General Capabilities, and Cross-Curriculum Priorities 1 3 Planning and organisation of learning experiences and assessment 2 4 Justification of choices made in the learning experiences, making connections between theory and practice 4 5 Written communication skills and academic literacies including grammar, English expression, APA referencing conventions and technical accuracy 6